Skip to the content

 How to get a green card fast

-Getting a green card fast can be challenging due to the complex and often lengthy US immigration process.
+To get a green card fast is challenging due to the complex and often lengthy US immigration process.
 However, one of the fastest pathways is through family sponsorship by an American citizen.

 Immediate relatives, such as spouses, unmarried children under 21, and parents, are given priority and do not have to wait for a visa number to become available, making this one of the quickest routes.
 Additionally, Americans can bring their foreign fiancé(e) to the States on a K-1 visa, allowing them to marry and then adjust their status to obtain a green card.